knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 Topic: TF/Manager/event/stack/address/added
 Message: --- - hostName: "192.168.1.17" port: 4223
 ```
 then you are ready to access and manage the bricklets.
+The documentation for each Bricklet is given on the 'description' topic.
+If you want to modify the
+behavior of the bricklet, write it to its intent state...